jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 Ong says something similar:

+{:#evidently-in-processing-text}
-> "Evidently, in processing the text for meaning, the sixteenth century was concentrating less on the sight of the word and more on its sound than we do." <span class="citation" data-reading="FXZZ4PZP=>p.119" data-annotation="https://jeffreycwitt.com/pl339/docs/03-from-orality-to-literacy.htm#evidently-in-processing-text"/>
+> "Evidently, in processing the text for meaning, the sixteenth century was concentrating less on the sight of the word and more on its sound than we do." <span class="citation" data-reading="FXZZ4PZP=>p.119" data-annotation="https://hyp.is/BLQRlriSEe6bnAuchgeF_Q/s3.amazonaws.com/lum-faculty-jcwitt-public/pl399/Ong_2002_Print_Space_and_Closure.pdf"/>

 And thus, what we are talking about here is the development of the fairly modern notion of "sustained silent reading" as a consequence of slow cycle shifts in a material medium.
 (In fact I was taught this in elementary school, when we had SSR time, "sustained silent reading" time: clear evidence of the fact that far from being "natural", we are educated into developing certain kinds of reading habits over others.)